ijyliu/mcbroken-forecasting/README.md

 ![1740541243644](image/README/1740541243644.png)

 This project implements and compares three different time series forecasting methods to predict revenue losses from McDonald's ice cream machine outages.
-Using data from [mcbroken.com](https://mcbroken.com/) gathered, scraped, and processed each day (if you'd like some easy-to-work-with historical data, see my repo [here](https://github.com/ijyliu/mcbroken-daily-historical)), these models predict future outages and associated revenue impacts, estimated at $625 per machine-day of downtime.
+Using data from [mcbroken.com](https://mcbroken.com/) gathered, scraped, and processed at 12PM PST each day (if you'd like some easy-to-work-with historical data, see my repo [here](https://github.com/ijyliu/mcbroken-daily-historical)), these models predict future outages and associated revenue impacts, estimated at $625 per machine-day of downtime.
 Live daily forecasts are hosted on my [Google Sites page](https://sites.google.com/view/isaac-liu/demos/live-mcbroken-forecasts) along with detailed methodology writeups and insights from historical test-set analysis.

 The forecasting models include: